Graduate School Handbook Part 11 - The progression examination

 When is my Progression Examination?

 - Your original terms and conditions document will specify the deadlines for all your progress milestones, including the progression examination.
-The Graduate School will endeavour to send courtesy reminders to you by email, but this cannot be guaranteed and it is your responsibility to submit your report on time, whether you have received a reminder or not.
-If you do not submit without good reason you may be withdrawn from your award.
+You will not automatically receive reminders of the deadlines for this examination.
+If you do not submit without good reason, you may be withdrawn from your award.

-- If you have lost your terms and conditions document and require an emailed replacement, or just need to check your deadlines, please contact firstname.lastname@example.org.
+- If you have lost your terms and conditions document and require an emailed replacement, or just need to check your deadlines, please contact the Graduate School.

 - If you ever need to suspend your registration for any reason and your progress milestones are revised, you will receive notification of these new deadlines from the FRDC.